 One student credit card to consider is the Journey Student Rewards from Capital One.
 The card offers 1% cash back on all your purchases.
 The card also helps you develop good credit habits by offering an extra 1.25% if you pay your bill on time every month.

 What’s more, you can get access to a higher credit limit if you pay your bill on time for the first six months.
 And if you want to study abroad, the card skips foreign transaction fee, which is usually 3% of each purchase you make overseas.

 Secured credit cards

 As we mentioned earlier, secured credit cards require that you make an upfront security deposit.
 The issuer holds onto your deposit in case you rack up a balance and never pay it back.
 Most secured credit cards keep the deposit until you close your account.

 Your security deposit is typically equal to the credit limit you want.
 But with the Secured Mastercard® from Capital One, you may be able to get an initial credit limit with a deposit as little as $49, $99, or $200, depending on your creditworthiness.
-You can also get a higher credit limit when you make your first five payments on time.
+Be automatically considered for a higher credit line in as little as 6 months with no additional deposit needed.

 Unlike many secured cards, this one doesn’t have an annual fee.
 It also has no foreign transaction fees, so it’d be a good one to take if you study abroad.